kitschpatrol/eleventy-plugin-parcel/README.md

     };
     ```

-    This serves your site as usual via an unmodified version of the Eleventy Dev Server, but Parcel will still processes your output.
+    This serves your site as usual via an unmodified version of the Eleventy Dev Server, but Parcel will still process your output.

 3. Create a [`.parcelrc`](https://github.com/parcel-bundler/parcel/blob/65500fbb07ff100c1fe5dd32e98fb80ff889f32e/packages/core/types/index.js#L55) file in your project's root including at least the following: